Importance of Reconstruction

 “The powers conferred by s.268 are powers directed to enabling the Court to help a liquidator to discover the truth of the circumstances connected with the affairs of the company, information of trading, dealings and so forth, in order that the liquidator may be able, as effectively as possible and, I think, with as little expense as possible, to complete his function as liquidator, to put the affairs of the company in order and to carry out the liquidation in all its various aspects, including of course, the getting in of any assets of the company available in the liquidation.”

 The purpose of the section is not limited to getting in and realising the company’s property.
 It extends to all aspects of the liquidation (or administration) including investigating the causes of the company’s failure and the conduct, whether related to that failure or not, of persons involved with the management of the company.
 This is not limited to directors but includes all those involved with the management of a company’s affairs and includes receivers.
+This will involve reconstruction of the records.

 Section 235 is mandatory in character and where Section 234 of the Insolvency Act 1986 is concerned it would only be in exceptional circumstances that the Court would deprive a company of its property or property to which it appeared to be entitled.